MubarakSULAYMAN/github4m/README.md

 <!-- - [vue-meta](https://vue-meta.nuxtjs.org/) - A HTML Metadata manager for Vue.js -->
 - [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) - A JavaScript style guide

+# What it does

+A clone of GitHub search that features user and repository search.
+Use the search input to search for a keyword and select a user from the result to view their repositories.

+## Performance & Optimization

+In no way have I tested the performance.
+I only optimize if needed.

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin).